yemveiser/AWS-LEMP-STACK-Project2/AWS-lempstack-project.md

 ![todo_list php webpage](./Images/todolist_php.JPG)

 If you get an output like the picture above it shows the php environment can successfuy interaxt with the mysql database.

+**NOTE!**
+ Make sure the `php-fpm.sock` version referenced in the `etc/nginx/sites-available/projectLEMP` and `etc/nginx/sites-enabled/projectLEMP` files is the same version as the one installed in the `/var/run/php/` folder.

 ### ***Thank you !!!***